tokenika/tokenika.github.io/WarsawBlock.md

   * DPOS - the most decentralized & resilient consensus system out there

-    It’s worth noting that despite this limited number of block producers, DPOS is the most decentralized system in existence - provided we apply [a rational measure of decentralization](http://bytemaster.github.io/article/2015/01/13/Decentralization-of-Nxt-vs-BitShares/).
+    It’s worth noting that despite the limited number of block producers, DPOS is the most decentralized system in existence - provided we apply [a rational measure of decentralization](http://bytemaster.github.io/article/2015/01/13/Decentralization-of-Nxt-vs-BitShares/).

     The DPOS algorithm is divided into two parts: